Denis Boytsov: Professional career

 Boytsov turned pro in 2004 in Germany and won his first 20 bouts with 18 KO's.
 Later his opponents included Vincent Maddalone and Israel Carlos Garcia.

+Personal life

 On 3 May 2015 Boytsov was found unconscious in a Berlin subway tunnel.
 Due to a severe head injury he was placed in a medically induced coma for seven weeks, and will unlikely return to professional boxing.
 Ramzan Kadyrov agreed to cover Boytsov's medical bills after his banks accounts were blocked.

 Boytsov lived in Germany for more than 10 years before the accident, which was initially related to his boxing activities, as he received multiple death threats in 2013.
 German court later ruled that Boytsov fell on tracks while being intoxicated.